Snowflake-Labs/sfquickstarts/site/sfguides/src/snowblind/snowblind.md

 /*
 ```

-A common question is: what happens when people copy this data to other objects?"
+A common question is: "what happens when people copy this data to other objects?"
 Let's step through doing just that by inserting data into a new object, tagging that object appropriately, and then seeing if that data is recoverable in the new object.
 ``` */
 -- Populate target table with encrypted data. insert into ff3_testing_db.ff3_testing_schema.ff3_pass3_target1  select * from ff3_encrypt_view1;